ory/kratos/docs/docs/cli/kratos-identities-import.md

 ## kratos identities import

-import identities from files or STD_IN
+Import identities from files or STD_IN

 ### Synopsis